Sea Kayak: Courses & Workshops

 - Swimming goggles

-NOTE: You will be practising rescue techniques in the water for Paddle Canada courses.
-This means you will get wet!
+NOTE: You will be practicing rescue techniques in the water for Paddle Canada courses.
+This means you will get wet and cold!
 Therefore, a wetsuit or dry suit is required.
 If you don't have a wetsuit please borrow or rent one.
 Otherwise, you may get too cold and may not be able to complete the course.

 Wetsuits are available to rent from Sports Rent: 250-385-7368 http://www.sportsrentbc.com/